Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with non-Hermitian Su-Schrieffer-Heeger type matrix

 In Fig.~\ref{nsshbraiding}, we depict several examples that demonstrate the nonlocal braiding statistics induced by ZSMs, verifying the analytic deductions presented above.
-Panels (a1)--(e1) demonstrates the braiding statistics encoded in nSSH-type i$BF$ theories with the $K_{\mathrm{nSSH}}$ matrix specified by $n_1=n_2=2$, $m_1=3$, $m_2=1$, which belongs to Case I in Table \ref{tab:K2inverse}. (a1) and (b1) are the plots of the singular modes of the $K_{\mathrm{nSSH}}$ matrix, where ZSMs are highlighted in red. (c1) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi (K_{\mathrm{nSSH}}^{-1})_{IJ}$ (Eq.~(\ref{thetaij})).
+Figures \ref{nsshbraiding}(a1)--\ref{nsshbraiding}(e1) demonstrates the braiding statistics encoded in nSSH-type i$BF$ theories with the $K_{\mathrm{nSSH}}$ matrix specified by $n_1=n_2=2$, $m_1=3$, $m_2=1$, which belongs to Case I. Figures \ref{nsshbraiding}(a1) and \ref{nsshbraiding}(b1) are the plots of the singular modes of the $K_{\mathrm{nSSH}}$ matrix, where ZSMs are highlighted in red.
+Figure \ref{nsshbraiding}(c1) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi (K_{\mathrm{nSSH}}^{-1})_{I,J}$ [Eq.~(\ref{thetaij})].
 The presence of nontrivial braiding phases in the lower-left region of $\Theta_{I,J}$ indicates that there exist particle excitations located at $w_2$ boundary and loop excitations located at $w_1$ boundary that can feel each other via braiding process.
-In contrast, the absence of a nontrivial braiding phase in the upper-right region of $\Theta_{I,J}$ shows that when their $w$-locations are exchanged, the braiding phase vanishes. (d1) shows that as the size $2N$ of the matrix increases, the braiding phase $\Theta_{1,2N}$ drastically decays to zero as the system size increases, while (e1) shows that the braiding phase $\Theta_{2N,1}$ oscillates between $(-\pi,\pi]$.
+In contrast, the absence of a nontrivial braiding phase in the upper-right region of $\Theta_{I,J}$ shows that when their $w$ coordinates are exchanged, the braiding phase vanishes.
+Figure \ref{nsshbraiding}(d1) shows that as the size $2N$ of the matrix increases, the braiding phase $\Theta_{1,2N}$ drastically decays to zero as the system size increases, while Fig.~\ref{nsshbraiding}(e1) shows that the braiding phase $\Theta_{2N,1}$ oscillates between $(-\pi,\pi]$, reflecting the non-liquid nature of the i$BF$ theory.